 Research Assistant Professor:

 Ahmed has an M.S. in Material Science and Engineering from Masdar Institute of Science and Technology and a B.S. from the American University of Sharjah.
 Ahmed has researched concentred solar photovoltaics included split spectrum systems.

 Maggie has a B.S. from Mt.
 Holyoke College in Physics and is working on advanced epitaxial techniques to create small bandgap semiconductors and semimetals, as well as, the applications of lattice mismatched material.

-Emily has a B.A. from Bard College in Physics and Mathematics and has just finished a position as a Helen Fellow, a joint teaching and research fellowship position at the American Museum of Natural History for women in STEM.
+Emily has a B.A. from Bard College in Physics and Mathematics and completed a position as a Helen Fellow, a joint teaching and research fellowship position at the American Museum of Natural History for women in STEM.

 BS ECE 2019

 Corey recieved a M.S. and Ph.D in Electrical Engineering from Tufts.
 He then completed an Intelligence Community Postdoctoral Fellowship at the University of Texas at El-Paso, and is now a Humbholt Fellow at TU Kaiserslautern in Germany.

 Chandler has a PhD, M.S., B.S. from Tufts University in Electrical Engineering and has researched novel materials for use with high efficiency III-V photovoltaics.

 Neville has an M.S. in Electrical Engineering from Columbia University and a B.S. in EE from Syracuse University.

 Abigail has an M.S. in Electrical Engineering from Tufts University and a B.S. from Mt.
 Holyoke College in Physics and is working on application specific research for long wavelength thermophotovoltaics including the development of a microcombustor.
 Abbey is also developing unique educational tools for photovoltaic and semiconductor sciences geared towards a wide range of students.